General Submission Guidelines

 The UCLA Law Review will give preference to articles under 25,000 words in length–the equivalent of 50 law review pages–including text and footnotes.
 We will not publish articles exceeding 35,000 words–the equivalent of 70-75 law review pages–except in extraordinary circumstances.

-We prefer submissions via ExpressO or Scholastica (please do not submit using both services).
-Please note that if you are submitting via ExpressO or Scholastica, we do not send a separate acknowledgement of receipt; the only acknowledgement that your manuscript has been received will come from ExpressO or Scholastica.
-If you must submit a hard copy, please mail your submission to:
+If you submit via Scholastica, we do not send a separate acknowledgement of receipt; the only acknowledgement that your manuscript has been received will come from Scholastica.
+If you choose to submit a hard copy, please mail your submission to:

 UCLA Law Review